Have Polycystic Ovaries (PCOD)? Now Bid Goodbye To Your Pills With This Diet And Lifestyle Changes

 1. Nutritional approach: Deficiency of micronutrients contributes to insulin insensitivity and compromise ovarian function.
 So,

-- Eat adequate amount of lean proteins like dal, milk, eggs, fish, yoghurt, cheese, paneer, lassi, sprouted legumes.
+- Eat an adequate amount of lean proteins like dal, milk, eggs, fish, yogurt, cheese, paneer, lassi, sprouted legumes.

 - Vitamin B12 is essential to support the function of ovaries.
 So include dairy (especially curd, paneer), eggs, seafood, and sprouted/fermented items.